-Cornwall College is committed to your privacy.
-We have confirmed our commitment by signing up to the ICO’s Personal Information Promise (see below for details).
+Cornwall College is committed to protecting your personal data in line with the General Data Protection Regulation (EU) 2016/679 and Data Protection Act 2018.
+We are formally registered with the Information Commissioner’s Office and have confirmed our commitment by signing up to their Personal Information Promise

 What information do we collect about you?

 We collect information about you when you enquire, apply and enrol on our courses.
 We also collect information throughout the duration of your time with us, including, where we are required to do so, contacting you a period of time after your training has completed for destination information about what you are doing.

 Information collected about you during your learning, including any enquiries and applications will be used for educational administration, guidance, statistical research and health and safety purposes.
 Processing this data will enable the performance of the College to be monitored and for the College to operate effectively and plan future provision.

 The personal information you provide is used in the exercise of providing education services and is therefore passed to the Education and Skills Funding Agency (ESFA), the Office for Students, the Department for Business, Innovation and Skills (BIS) and when needed, the Department for Education (DfE) to meet legal responsibilities under the Apprenticeships, Skills, Children and Learning Act 2009.
 Your information will also be shared with other Government related agencies to create and maintain your unique learner number (ULN) and Personal Learning Record (PLR) relating to your education as well as awarding organisations to support the administration of formal qualifications.

 Further information about the ESFA’s use of, and details of partner organisations with whom your data is shared is available at: http://www.gov.uk/government/publications/sfa-privacy-notice